wp-plugins/easy-faqs/readme.txt

 Easy FAQs includes options to set the URL of the Read More Link, whether or not to display the FAQ Image, and more!
 You can set the URL of the FAQs read more links for many purposes - such as directing visitors to the product info page that the faq is about.
 Showing an Image next to a FAQ is a great tool!

+= Premium Support =

+The GoldPlugins team does not provide direct support for Easy FAQs plugin on the WordPress.org forums.
+One on one email support is available to people who have purchased Easy FAQs Pro only.
+Easy FAQs Pro also includes accordion-style FAQs and other advanced features including a Question Submission Form.
+You should [upgrade today!](http://goldplugins.com/our-plugins/easy-faqs-details/upgrade-to-easy-faqs-pro/ "Upgrade to Easy FAQs Pro")

 = Why Should I Add Frequently Asked Questions (FAQs) to my Website? =

 Adding a Frequently Asked Questions (FAQs) section to your website, either as a full page or even just as a sidebar widget, can be a crucial tool to help your customers get the answers they need, fast.
 A well written Frequently Asked Questions page can give users the answers they need without reading tedious documentation.
 Organized into a Knowledgebase, Frequently Asked Questions can be a one-stop-shop for staff, users, and anyone else who may need answers.